arananet/TzxDuino-Reloaded/README.md

 # Instructions

 1. Download the official TzxDuino code from http://arduitapemarkii.blogspot.com.es/2017/06/tzxduino-17.html or you can also use the Maxduino Firmware from RCMOLINA https://github.com/rcmolina/MaxDuino_v1.53.
-2. Set the display hardware address on the TZXDuino_V1.7b.ino or the MaxDuino_v1.53.ino depending on what kind of display have.
+2. Set the display hardware address on the TZXDuino_V1.7b.ino or the MaxDuino_v1.53.ino depending on what kind of display you have.
 If does not work, use a i2c scanner in order to get the exact hardware address from the display.
 3. Upload the firmware code using the Arduino IDE.
 4. Plug an MicroSD card with all the files and enjoy the power of the TzxDuino!

 # Acrylic case

-I've update the acrylic case for this new version, it's available here: https://www.thingiverse.com/thing:2535743, you can use the services of transparentcitysales@gmail.com so they can cut the design in acrylic.
+I've updated the acrylic case for this new version, it's available here: https://www.thingiverse.com/thing:2535743, you can use the services of transparentcitysales@gmail.com so they can cut the design in acrylic.

 # Updates

 11/01/2021: New version 1.5 Nano, reworked with all the fixes.
 I've changed the Arduino Pro mini for a Arduino Nano for an easy programming and firmware update and also because since the Nano includes some components that was on the old version, it helps to simplify the design.
 Also remove the SD socket because in nowdays is useless.
-Bom Updated for the new version.
+BOM updated for the new version.
 Old version is on the old_info directory.
-All the changes has been removed from this readme.
-Also now you can use two types of oled displays, 128x64 or 128x32.
+All the changes to the old version have been removed from this readme.
+Also, you can now use two types of OLED displays, 128x64 or 128x32.

 06/09/2017: First initial release.